Bridging the Gap

 Dressed in a no-nonsense charcoal suit, Vickie is a firm believer in teaching by role modelling.
 “In order to be successful, people need to be honest with themselves and honest with others,” she says.
 With students and in family relationships Vickie’s mantra is mutual respect.
 Her 44-year marriage to Jerry is a telling example of this philosophy.
 “I’m blessed to be doing what I do for a living,” Vickie says.

 And the program is lucky to have her.
-Between 1993 and 2008, 314 women attended Bridges?—?81 per cent secured employment or returned to school or training within six months.
-Vickie says with pride, “There’s not a girl who goes through the program who does not grow.” —Patti Shales Lefkos
+Between 1993 and 2008, 314 women attended Bridges—81 per cent secured employment or returned to school or training within six months.
+Vickie says with pride, “There’s not a girl who goes through the program who does not grow.”

 Photo by Barry Hodgins